rehann888/FlinkEcommerce1/README.md

   Utilizes Elasticsearch indices to build interactive and insightful visual representations.
   Provides a user-friendly interface for exploring and analyzing the processed data.
   Getting Started
-  To run the real-time sales data processing system locally, follow the steps outlined in this README.

 ![](/home/reyhan/Pictures1/viz.png)